Starting a lawn from seed

 Good preparation will help to ensure you get a top-quality lawn – one that is level, dense, well-rooted and weed-free.
 Ideally, start getting the area ready several weeks before sowing:

 • Take care to remove all perennial weeds, such as couch grass and bindweed, well in advance.
-Dig out all their roots or use weedkiller if you prefer (but not a residual weedkiller, as it can remain in the soil and harm your new grass) – see our guide to removing weeds
+Dig out their roots – see our guide to non-chemical control methods

 • If the soil is hard and compacted, dig or rotovate to a depth of about 20cm (8in)